le-chartreux/modern-python/code/test/execution.md

 ## pytest

-[pytest](https://docs.pytest.org/en/latest/) is a framework to write unit tests.
+[pytest](https://docs.pytest.org/en/latest/) is a framework for writing unit tests.
 It offers a number of advanced features such as fixtures, parametrization, and test discovery.
 In addition, it is modular, allowing you to improve [mocking](#mock) or mesure [coverage](#coverage) by adding plugins to meet your specific needs.

 ### Usage